assist-project/dtls-fuzzer/README.md

 # Artifact contents
 The artifact contains:
 1. a description of the file structure of **dtls-fuzzer**, including source code and experimental data consistent with that displayed in the paper.
-2. a **dtls-fuzzer** walkthrough, consisting of a step-by-step guideto generating a model for a given SUT (System Under Test)/ DTLS server implementation.
+2. a walkthrough for evaluating **dtls-fuzzer** on a chosen SUT (System Under Test)/ DTLS server implementation.

 # dtls-fuzzer file structure
-There are many files/folders, the most relevant are:
+The most important folders in **dtls-fuzzer**'s root directory are:
 1. 'src', directory containing the Java source code of **dtls-fuzzer**.
 2. 'examples', directory containing examples of alphabets, tests, specifications (i.e. models) and example of arguments that can be supplied to **dtls-fuzzer**, to launch learning experiments.
 Files here are used as inputs for learning experiments.
 3. 'experiments', directory containing data pertaining to experiments.
 Some of this data also serves as input during learning experiments.
 The most notable folders are:
     1. 'suts', with binaries for Java SUTs.
 These SUTs are custom-made DTLS server programs whose source code is publically available.
     2. 'patches', patches that were applied to some SUTs (particularly to utilities) before the source code was compiled.
-The primary purpose of these patches was to prevent timing induced-behavior during learning.
-They also unlocked functionality in the SUT.
+The primary purpose of these patches was to prevent timing induced-behavior during learning, enable/disable functionality in the SUT, and configure parameters such as the pre-shared key.
-    3. 'results', the experimental results
     4. 'keystore', key material (e.g. public-private key pairs, Java keystores) used during learning
-    5. 'results', experimental results following the learning
+    5. 'results', experimental results

 ## Experimental results
 'experiments/results' contains experimental results, which are the main output of the work.
 In particular
 - 'all_ciphers' contains output folders for all the experiments run
-    - 'mapper' contains output folders for experiments which help justify some of the mapper decisions made ()
+    - 'mapper' contains experimental results which help justify some of the mapper decisions made (see Section 5.2)
 - 'included' contains output folders for converging experiments (converging means that learning successfully generates a model).
 Note that not all experiments in 'all_ciphers' converged
 - 'archive' contains previous experiments not considered in the work